 St. Louis consistently ranks among the most affordable cities in the U.S., and the city’s dozens of neighborhoods and surrounding suburbs – each with their own perks and personalities – invite you to find the perfect place to call home.

 The neighborhoods closest to the medical campus offer trendy establishments, historic charm and a quick commute.
-The campus is located in the city’s Central West End, an area brimming with upscale dining and entertainment options that cater to the area’s young professionals.
+The campus is located in the city’s Central West End, an area brimming with dining and entertainment options that cater to the area’s young professionals.
 A short walk away, the Grove district is home to breweries, music venues, pizza joints, street fairs, international eateries and more.

 St. Louis is #1 city for millennials to live and work »

 The medical campus also borders Forest Park, where miles of multi-use trails wind around some of the city’s most popular destinations.
 Named USA Today’s Best City Park in 2016, Forest Park is home to the city’s art museum, zoo, science center and other free attractions, offering an expansive area to explore recreational and cultural interests – from paddleboard yoga to meeting polar bears face-to-face.

 St. Louis is also easy to get around.
 The medical campus is surrounded by walkable, bike-friendly neighborhoods.
 Students and employees get free Metro passes, good for the region’s bus and light rail systems.
 The MetroLink train makes a stop in the heart of the medical campus, so a trip downtown, to the university’s Danforth Campus, or to the airport is a quick ride away.
-The university also offers free membership in a Car Share program, and the city’s bike share networks give you even more ways to get around town.
+The university also offers free membership in a Car Share program, and the city’s bike and scooter share networks give you even more ways to get around town.

 Human Rights Campaign: